 Storytelling like you’ve never heard it before takes center stage as an opera singer presents an engaging and enjoyable introduction to opera for students Pre-K – 2.
 This program brings singing storytellers to your school or library for 30 minutes of captivating fun!
 Storybook Opera is performed across the Houston area at schools and libraries, with a variety of books in both English and Spanish!

-A teaching artist will perform The Armadillo’s Dream live via Zoom, Teams, or your school’s preferred video platform.
+A teaching artist will perform a Storybook Opera live via Zoom, Teams, or your school’s preferred video platform OR an artist will visit your classroom live and in person!

 The Armadillo’s Dream